jonnonz1/nz-statute-book/acts/public/2006/insolvency-act-2006.md

 A purchaser in good faith of a debtor's property, on which execution has been levied and which is sold by the sheriff, acquires a good title to the property as against the Assignee.

 ### 112 Court may set aside rights conferred on Assignee
-The Court may set aside the rights conferred on the Assignee under sections 109 and 110 in favour of the execution creditor, to the extent and on the terms and conditions (if any) that the Court thinks appropriate.
+The court may set aside the rights conferred on the Assignee under sections 109 and 110 in favour of the execution creditor, to the extent and on the terms and conditions (if any) that the court thinks appropriate.

 **Validity of property transactions with bankrupt**